See details of our current research projects here.

 Update from the Practice Manager

 The Surgery door is now open for patients to see a receptionist face to face.
 Face masks should still be worn.
-If you have an appointment to see your GP or a Nurse you should inform Reception on arrival, as our self check in screen is currently disabled.
+If you have an appointment to see your GP or a Nurse you should inform Reception on arrival, or preferably use the self check in screen.
 All GP consultations will continue to be initially on the phone and as previously, if necessary, during this consultation you will be booked a face to face appointment by the GP.

 E-consult functionality has currently been disabled due to capacity issues.